k2bd/gateau-poker/README.md

 Player Registration, `POST` to join the game.
 ```
 {
+    "game_id" : "some_id",               // ID of the game we're posting to
     "name"    : "Display Name",          // The player's display name
     "address" : "http://127.0.0.1:5000", // The player's return address
 }